vega/vega-lite/site/docs/parameter/init.md

 permalink: /docs/init.html
 ---

 Parameters can be initialized using the `value` property.

-For variable parameters, this `value` can be set to any valid JSON primitive type including booleans, numbers, or string.
-For selection parameters, `value` should specify mappings between [projected channels or field names](project.html) to initial values.
-Point selections are initialized with an array of such mappings while interval selections are initialized with a single object mapping to arrays of values.
+- For variable parameters, this `value` can be set to any valid JSON primitive type including booleans, numbers, or string.
+- For selection parameters, `value` should specify mappings between [projected channels or field names](project.html) to initial values.
+  - Point selections are initialized with an array of such mappings.
+  - Interval selections are initialized with a single object mapping to arrays of values.

 ## Examples